Maelstromeous/k8s-cluster/README.md

 ## Rancher Runner setup

-Rancher requires a singular master in order to perform cluster administration and in general manage the cluster.
+Rancher requires a single master in order to perform cluster administration and in general manage the cluster, also known as the "Control Plane".
 This role does a lot of stuff, so if possible it's recommended to have the master installed on a decently specced machine (2 cores, 4GB+ RAM) and is always powered on as it will contain the cluster's control plane.

 `./rancherMasterSetup <cluster.domain.com>`